Are you ready to make-over your financial future? The first step is to create a personal financial plan.

 Take a few minutes and download my Personal Financial Plan Example.
-If you don’t have time to fill it out now, set a reminder on your phone.
+If you don’t have time to fill it out now, set a reminder on your phone or Pin this link.
 It is totally dorky, but trust me, this really is worthy of setting a phone reminder for.
 Once you fill out the forms, pin them up in your office or on your fridge to remind you of your goals.

 Creating a personal financial plan really can be life changing!

 I should mention that all of this is tied to the fact that you have to create a budget.
 You can make all the goals in the world, but unless you are including your financial goals in your budget and actively working towards them every month you won’t succeed.